ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 ```

 In this part of the `NinjaControllerTest` class, the `Mock<ITableStorageRepository<NinjaEntity>>` will play the role of the Azure Storage.
-To do so, it need to be registered in the `IServiceCollection`, overriding the default.
+To do so, it needs to be registered in the `IServiceCollection`, overriding the default.
 If we want to control the test clans (`IEnumerable<Clan>`), we also need to override that default as well.

 That said, do you remember our little refactoring about the extraction of the `EnforceNinjaExistenceAsync` method?